akeneo/pim-docs/manipulate_pim_data/connect/configure_event_subscription_network.rst

 Add IPs to the whitelist
 ------------------------
-If you want to allow specific IPs, you can set the environment variable `ALLOWED_NETWORK_WHITELIST` with a comma-sperated list of IPs (with or without netmask).
+If you want to allow specific IPs, you can set the environment variable `ALLOWED_NETWORK_WHITELIST` with a list of IPs separated by commas, with or without netmask.

 .. code-block:: yaml
     :linenos: